4. Licence requirements

-Licences are required for a range of activities, including the sale of alcohol, the performance of live or recorded music, and charitable street collections.
+Licences are required for a range of activities, including the sale of alcohol, the performance of live or recorded music, selling or offering to sell things and charitable street collections.
 Our event application forms provide information on licence requirements.
 However if you are unsure, the Council’s Licensing office will be able to advise you what type of licence, if any, are required for your specific event.

 If your event requires any of the following activities to take place, then you must apply for a licence as part of a legal requirement for your event.